Minneapolis teachers set to walk off job Tuesday

 State mediators sought to facilitate the negotiations between administrators and union leaders in both districts.
 The districts had said virtually all classes would be canceled in a strike, though some services and school sports would continue.

-National labor leaders say teachers and support staff across the country are experiencing the same sorts of overload and burnout challenges due to the COVID-19 pandemic, but that the Twin Cities’ districts are the only large ones on the verge of a strike.
+National labor leaders say teachers and support staff across the country are experiencing the same sorts of overload and burnout challenges due to the COVID-19 pandemic, but no other large districts are on the verge of a strike.
 School district officials have said they’re already facing budget shortfalls due to enrollment losses stemming from the pandemic and can’t spend money they don’t have.

 The possibility of a strike weighed on parents already stretched by the disruption of the pandemic.